 - Is it a leasehold or a freehold?
 If it’s a leasehold, see how many years remain on the lease.
 A lease of under 80 years is going to deter mortgage lenders, and will cost a disproportionate amount to extend

-- Does the flat have a service or maintenance fee?
+- What is a service charge and does the flat have one?
+Service charges are paid by leaseholders to their freeholder landlord to cover maintenance and shared costs.
 This should be worked into your budget.
 Although it’s an extra expense, it should alleviate certain worries, such as keeping the roof and structure in good condition.
 If there are only a few flats in the building, and there’s no service fee, this isn’t necessarily a good thing - it could mean that you have to reach an accord with other leaseholders over repairs, which can be a headache.
 Check if there’s a sinking fund agreement in place

 - What are the communal areas like?
 Are they kept in good condition?
 Do you have to share any outside areas?

 In all this, it’s really important to take your time, and consider everything carefully.
 Don’t feel rushed by the estate agent or anyone who’s showing you around, and don’t be afraid to ask questions - no matter how basic (or how difficult) they may seem.
 If in doubt, take someone you trust to lend a second opinion.